adbar/trafilatura/README.rst

 Description
 -----------

-*Trafilatura* is a Python package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving part of the text formatting and page structure.
+*Trafilatura* is a Python package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving parts of the text formatting and page structure.
 The output can be converted to different formats.

-Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it deals with the noise consisting of recurring elements (headers and footers, ads, links/blogroll).
+Distinguishing between a whole page and the page's essential parts can help to alleviate many quality problems related to web text processing, by dealing with the noise caused by recurring elements (headers and footers, ads, links/blogroll, etc.).

-The extractor has to be precise enough not to miss texts or discard valid documents, robust but also reasonably fast.
-It is designed to run in production on millions of web documents.
+The extractor aims to be precise enough in order not to  miss texts or to discard valid documents.
+In addition, it must be robust, but also reasonably fast.
+With these objectives in mind, Trafilatura is designed to run in production on millions of web documents.

 Features
 ~~~~~~~~

-- Seamless online (including page retrieval) or parallelized offline processing:
-   - URLs, HTML files or parsed HTML trees as input
+- Seamless online (including page retrieval) or parallelized offline processing using URLs, HTML files or parsed HTML trees as input
 - Several output formats supported:
    - Plain text (minimal formatting)
    - CSV (with metadata, `tab-separated values <https://en.wikipedia.org/wiki/Tab-separated_values>`_)
    - JSON (with metadata)
    - XML (for metadata and structure)
    - `TEI-XML <https://tei-c.org/>`_
-- Robust extraction algorithm, using and `readability <https://github.com/buriy/python-readability>`_ and `jusText <http://corpus.tools/wiki/Justext>`_ as fallback, reasonably efficient with `lxml <http://lxml.de/>`_:
+- Robust extraction algorithm, using and `readability <https://github.com/buriy/python-readability>`_ and `jusText <http://corpus.tools/wiki/Justext>`_ as fallback; reasonably efficient with `lxml <http://lxml.de/>`_:
-    - Focus on main text and/or comments
+    - Focuses on the document's main text and/or comments
     - Structural elements preserved: paragraphs, titles, lists, quotes, code, line breaks, in-line text formatting (experimental)
     - Extraction of metadata (title, author, date, site name, categories and tags)
 - URL lists:
     - Generation of link lists from ATOM/RSS feeds
-    - Efficient processing of URL queue
+    - Efficient processing of URL queues
     - Blacklists or already processed URLs
-- Optional language detection on the extracted content
+- Optional language detection on extracted content

 Evaluation and alternatives